-Further to the press release dated November 30, 2021, the Company announced that it was awarded a research and development test contract through the ISC Testing Stream Call for Proposals to test ZenGUARDTM coated HVAC filters with interest from three different units within the NRC.
-The goal of the testing, conducted by CREM Co Laboratories with assistance from the Aerospace Research Centre, a department of the NRC was to demonstrate: (i) a net reduction in the airborne viral and bacterial load with ZenGUARDTM coating applied to standard filters; (ii) no modifications required to existing HVAC systems to achieve (i) above; (iii) no reduction in air flow rates, which means air exchange rates in the space will be unchanged; and (iv) no reduction in the air quality as the ZenGUARDTM coating was tested to ensure it does not contribute particles into the air stream.
+Further to the press release dated November 30, 2021, the Company announced that it has been awarded a research and development test contract through the ISC Testing Stream Call for Proposals to test ZenGUARD[TM]coated HVAC filters with interest from three different units within the NRC.
+The goal of the testing, conducted by CremCo Laboratories with assistance from the Aerospace Research Centre, a department of the NRC was to demonstrate: (i) a net reduction in the airborne viral and bacterial load with ZenGUARD[TM] coating applied to standard filters; (ii) no modifications required to existing HVAC systems to achieve (i) above: (iii) no reduction in air flow rates, which means air exchange rates in the space will be unchanged; and (iv) no reduction in the air quality as the ZenGUARD[TM] coating was tested to ensure it does not contribute particles into the air stream.

-Phase 1 testing commenced in December 2021 after an extensive design process, calibration, and assessment of the testing rig, and involved the test rig being installed inside an aerobiology chamber to push air through HVAC filter material with test organisms to study how these live airborne organisms were reduced by the ZenGUARDTM coating.
+Phase 1 testing commenced in December 2021 after an extensive design process, calibration and assessment of the testing rig, and involved the test rig being installed inside an aerobiology chamber to push air through HVAC filter material with test organisms to study how these live airborne organisms were reduced by the ZenGUARD[TM] coating.
 Testing used multiple samples with repeated tests so that each filter's performance could be compared.
-It was determined that all Phase 1 targets were met including sufficient reduction in live airborne test organisms, no significant shedding of the ZenGUARDTM coating and air flow rates that were not impacted by the coating.
+It was determined that all Phase 1 targets were met including sufficient reduction in live airborne test organisms, no significant shedding of the ZenGUARD[TM] coating, and air flow rates that were not impacted by the coating.
+On April 11, 2022, the Company announced that, after successful completion of Phase 1 testing, it will proceed to Phase 2 testing.

 On December 15, 2022, the Company announced the successful completion of Phase 2 HVAC filter testing and that the preliminary report from Phase 2 testing had been received.
 The final report was received in January 2023 and announced on February 6, 2023.
 The report notes a significant reduction in live airborne test organisms with ZenGUARD[TM] coating applied to standard HVAC filters without modification to existing HVAC systems, with no reduction in air flow rates or increasing energy use.
 The testing demonstrated a reduction in live airborne bacteriophage surrogate contamination within a modular classroom environment, simulating a real-world environment.
-The testing was performed at the NRC's purpose-build bioaerosol testing facility, designed, and built specifically for testing wet aerosolized droplets, which is the primary mechanism for the spread of disease in an indoor setting.
+The testing was performed at the NRC's purpose-built bioaerosol testing facility, designed and built specifically for testing wet aerosolized droplets, which is the primary mechanism for the spread of disease in an indoor setting.

-The Company has also consulted and tested with LMS Technologies ("LMS"), a United States-based air media and filter testing company providing testing services and product certification for filter manufacturers LMS' independent testing of ZenGUARD[TM] enhanced MERV 8 filters demonstrated a significant increase in both bacterial and viral filtration efficiency in line with or better than the results from the NRC.
+The Company has also consulted and tested with LMS Technologies ("LMS"), a United Statesbased air media and filter testing company providing testing services and product certification for filter manufacturers.
+LMS' independent testing of ZenGUARD[TM] coated MERV 8 filters demonstrated a significant increase in both bacterial and viral filtration efficiency in line with or better than the results from the NRC.
 The Company currently intends to continue to work to optimize configurations of HVAC filter materials coated with ZenGUARD[TM] technology at LMS to optimize its product and complete all testing and documentation required for regulatory submissions in Canada and the United States.
 The Company has engaged Intertek Group plc to conduct a review of regulatory requirements in other geographies of interest.